Philosophy and practice of integrative education

 A postgraduate programme for upper school and middle school Waldorf teachers

 This qualifying teacher education course came about in response to an emerging need for teacher education and development for those engaged in upper school Steiner Waldorf schools.
 The course is currently taught to teachers from England, Scotland, Ireland, Finland and Denmark.
 It is recognised by the Ministry of Education in Denmark as the mandatory qualifying teacher education course for those teaching 14-19 year olds in Steiner schools.
-On the back of the successful launch in January 2018, we are keen to do what we can to meet national needs.
-What follows is an outline of the new structure that we will implement as of January 2019.
-The new structure enables teachers to attend the two main modules of the programme as stand-alone programmes.
-This is so that schools and individuals have the option to use the programme in a more flexible way to address their specific needs.
+On the back of the successful launch in January 2018, we starting a new intake in January 2019.
+You will find an outline of the programme below, and you can download the programme leaflet that gives a little more detail.
+For further enquiries about the course, please contact: email@example.com

 Core philosophy and aims